 Often the riff will be far more important and instantly recognisable than the lyrics.
 But where did all this start?

-Four decades ago, an unassuming guitarist named James Marshall Hendrix arrived in the UK, and it’s hard to quantify the impact he had upon popular music.
+Four decades ago, an unassuming guitarist named Jimi Hendrix arrived in the UK, and it’s hard to quantify the impact he had upon popular music.
 While you wouldn’t necessarily quantify his own musical output as ‘heavy metal’ it certainly was a precursor, and many of his ferocious techniques have been adopted and taken as a blueprint for metal – and the fact he was recently voted the best guitarist of all time by Louder readers is testament to his enduring influence.

 The young player from Seattle obliterated the way people thought about the guitar – in terms of musicianly technique, showmanship, and even down to the gear he used.
 He hooked up with a young engineer named Roger Mayer who had turned his hand to making guitar effects pedals.
-Inspired by a pre-Zeppelin Jimmy Page, Mayer developed the first proper fuzz box – the result was a device that not only gave an electric guitar the brutal overdriven tone, but also allowed for amazing sustain.
+Inspired by a pre-Led Zeppelin Jimmy Page, Mayer developed the first proper fuzz box – the result was a device that not only gave an electric guitar the brutal overdriven tone, but also allowed for amazing sustain.

 Jimi’s music was an amalgam of everything we knew (and a lot we didn’t) – he turned American music on its head.
 He embraced the blues, rock, traditional folk, soul and country, even.
 His sound was a sonic maelstrom of squalling feedback, fuzz- drenched riffs with a remarkable sense of melody wrapped around it.
 The dissonance of unexpected chords clashing together was all part and parcel of Jimi’s magic.